smanotasa/CDSFP/README.md

 - *Adding Metrics*
     - Navigate to `src/lumpia/evaluation/evaluation.py`
     - Define the desired metrics to be added.
 By default, `lumpia` utilizes the `get_roc_auc_score` and the ROC area under curve method to score the model

+## Contributing
+Want to contribute to `lumpia`?
+If you want to add any new agents or environments, do not hesitate to [open an issue](https://github.com/smanotasa/CDSFP/issues/new).!